Covers and direct limits: a contramodule-based approach: Introduction

 \subsection{Acknowledgement}

 The authors are grateful to Jan \v St\!'ov\'\i\v cek, Michal Hrbek, Rosanna Laking, and Jan \v Saroch for very helpful discussions.
+We wish to thank an anonymous referee for careful reading of the manuscript and for several helpful suggestions.
+In particular, the argument in the proof of Corollary~\ref{uncountable-direct-limit-closedness-cor} is due to the referee.
 The first-named author was partially supported by MIUR-PRIN (Categories, Algebras: Ring-Theoretical and Homological Approaches-CARTHA) and DOR1828909 of Padova University.
 The second-named author is supported by the GA\v CR project 20-13778S and research plan RVO:~67985840.

 \Section{Contramodules over Topological Rings} Cocomplete abelian categories with enough projective objects, and more specifically contramodule categories, play a key role in this paper.
 In this section, we briefly recall the basic material related to contramodules over complete, separated topological rings with right linear topologies.
 More details can be found in~\cite[Section~1]{Pproperf}, \cite[Section~2]{Pcoun}, \cite[Introduction and Section~5]{PR}, \cite[Section~6]{PS1}, and~\cite[Section~1]{Pper}.